nus-cs2103-AY2324S1/ip/docs/README.md

 **Parameters:**

-1. `INDEX` The task's index number shown in the displayed task list
+1. `INDEX` The task's index number shown in the displayed task list (positive whole number)

 ## Marking a Task as Complete: `mark`